rust-unofficial/patterns/patterns/interpreter.md

 and production rules.

 In the previous example we have two terminal symbols `(` and `)`.
-We can define a single nonterminal (at the same time start) symbol `S` and priduction rules as
+We define a single nonterminal (at the same time the start) symbol `S` and priduction rules as

 ```ignore